looselytyped/practical-docker/README.md

 # Practical Docker

-This is sample project to accommodate my "Practical Docker" presentation
+This is sample project to accommodate my "Practical Docker" presentation.
+Clone this repository and then follow all the instructions listed in this README.

 ## Installation